danielstegink/HollowKnight.ExaltationExpanded/ReadMe.md

 Thank you ilcheese2 for their CarefreeGrimm mod, which made creating the Knightmare Lullaby patch so much easier.

+Special thanks to the hard-working community behind Pale Court for their phenomenal mod, and for giving me permission to use their charm text as the basis for the Exalted versions.
+Additional thanks to Chaktis and Mebi for their incredible work bringing Pale Court to life with their art, and for giving me permission to use their charm sprites as the basis for many of my Exalted sprites.

 Huge shout out to the Hollow Knight modding community as a whole.
 This was an especially intensive project and I was lost on multiple occasions without their help.

 Thank you to Volt, Roma 337 and BenjaLP211 for help with testing and feedback.

 ## Patch Notes
+1.5.0.0
+- Completed Pale Court patch

 1.4.1.0
 - Adjusted save load logic so effects don't carry between saves
 - Fixed Shaman Relic logic in Power Patch